National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 1. [Athena](https://athena.ohdsi.org/) is a centralized repository of standardized clinical vocabularies.

-1. The [N3C Concept Set Browser](tools.md#sec-tools-concepts) is an N3C specific tool that allows you to explore and modify existing concept sets as well as create new concept sets to fit your exact study needs.
+1. The [N3C Concept Set Browser](tools.md#sec-tools-concepts) is an N3C-specific tool that allows you to explore and modify existing concept sets as well as create new concept sets to fit your exact study needs.

 Concept sets, described in detail in @sec-understanding and @sec-tools, are the basic building blocks of an analytic dataset.
-The contain lists of medical codes, usually restricted to a very specific definition or computable phenotype.
+They contain lists of medical codes, usually restricted to a very specific definition or computable phenotype.
 In N3C, they are used to identify cohorts or exposures to answer a research question.
 They point to standardized vocabularies and clinically organized domains in the OMOP CDM (e.g., drug, condition, measurement).